phy504-sbu/homework5/README.md

 > discuss this on slack or in class, but when it comes to writing the code,
 > you are expected to write it yourself (and not just copy from someone).

-1. Create a struct with t, x, y.
-Now "evolve time" for t = 0, 20

-   Take an initial velocity (v) and an angle and evolve the trajectory of a projectile.

-   If you start at 0, keep computing until y < 0.
+1. We want to compute the position of a projectile at several intervals in time.

+   Create a struct that holds the state of the projectile at one instance in time: t, x, y

+   Now as the user for the initial velocity magnitude, angle above the horizontal, and time interval (dt) to output (choosing 10 m/s, 45 degrees, and 0.1 s is reasonable, for instance).

+   Now use a while loop and loop so long as y >= 0.
+Increment the time by dt and compute the current position of the projectile and store it in the vector.
+Assume that the projectile starts at (0, 0).

+   Finally, loop over the vector and output the time, x, and y as a table (3 columns, with each row a single instance in time).

 2. references

-3. pointers

-   create a string
-   loop over the characters with iterators wherever we find space, capitalize the letter after (toupper)
+3. Initialize a string with `"may the force be with you"` (note: all lowercase).

+   Now loop over the characters in the string using an iterator (e.g. `.begin()` and `.end()`).
+Your goal is to capitalize each word.
-   you'll need to have logic in the loop that detects if it == string.begin(), and also keeps track of whether there is a space, and if so, remembers to update the next character
+   The first character clearly needs to be capitalized.
+Then in each iteration, check if the current character is a space, and if so, set a flag such that in the next iteration you capitalize that character.

+   You can use the method ``std::toupper()`` to convert a single character to be uppercase.

+   When you are done, output the transformed string.